Divide-By-0/blog/content/posts/movies.md

 - ⭐ **Parasite** ⭐: 10/10.
 Incredible story, cinematography, music, characters, symbolism, everything.
 This was the movie that got me interested in international cinema.

 - **Spiderman Far From Home**: 10/10.
 I loved the leads and relatability.
+The story was incredible, and the animation was

 - **Aladdin Live-Action**: 9/10.
 Great family movie.